wellrestedphp/wellrested/docs/source/getting-started.rst

 Let's start with a very basic "Hello, world!".
 Here, we will create a server.
 A ``WellRESTed\Server`` reads the incoming request from the client, dispatches some middleware_, and transmits a response back to the client.

-Our middelware is a function that returns a response with the status code set to ``200`` and the body set to "Hello, world!".
+Our middleware is a function that returns a response with the status code set to ``200`` and the body set to "Hello, world!".

 .. _`Example 1`:
 .. rubric:: Example 1: Simple "Hello, world!"